kddnewton/kddnewton.github.io/_posts/2022-12-22-advent-of-yarv-part-22.md

 : This block is a failure case.
 For some reason the `#===` method that was called on the pattern returned an unexpected value.
 This block sets up the error message that will be used when the `NoMatchingPatternError` error is raised.

 block 49
-: This block sets up the `NoMatchingPatternError`'s message and then actually raises it by calling `core#raise` on the frozen core object.
+: This block sets up the `NoMatchingPatternError` using the message built by block 19 and then actually raises it by calling `core#raise` on the frozen core object.
 It then jumps to a final exit block.

 block 85
 : This block cleans up the cached values on the stack, pushes `nil`, and then exits.